KevinDelaFuente/til/_posts/2022-04-03-Third Day on the Path to Enlightenment.md

 GFG
 55
 ```

-### CRUD in Class
-  - find_by(:column =>value)
-    - Same as .where().first
-    - Can return a record of a nil if not record matches

-  - find
-    - alwasys looks in ID column
-    - Returns record
-    - In production will return a 404

-  -

 ### Send
   - _send_ is a ruby (without rails) method allowing to invoke another method by name.
 For example: